DevOpsBootcamp/Bootcamp-Exercises/final-review/continuous-integration.rst

 Continuous Integration Challenge Guide
 ======================================
-Now that you have (hopefully) completed the Testing review challenges we can move on to Continuious integration.
+Now that you have (hopefully) completed the Testing review challenges we can move on to Continuous integration.

 Activity 0: Create a Travis CI Account (with your GH account)
 -------------------------------------------------------------
-Before we can do *anything* with Travis CI (and continuious integration as a whole) you need to sign up for a Travis CI account.
+Before we can do *anything* with Travis CI (and continuous integration as a whole) you need to sign up for a Travis CI account.
 This is really easy if you already have a GitHub account, just go to https://travis-ci.org/ and click the `Sign Up` button in the middle of the page.